 That right there – that’s going to be my contribution to Thanksgiving this year.

-If you follow any of the other Project Pastry Queen members’ blogs (and you totally should), you’ve probably read high praise about this week’s recipe: Southern Comfort Apple Pie, chosen by Sarah of 20-Something Cupcakes.
-I will echo the praise: this is the best apple pie I’ve ever eaten.
+If you follow any of the other Project Pastry Queen members’ blogs (and you totally should), you’ve probably read high praise about this week’s recipe: Southern Comfort Apple Pie, chosen by Sarah.
+I will echo the praise:

 In short, it’s an apple pie with a streusel topping.
 But calling it just an apple pie doesn’t do it any justice.
 The filling consists of apples and a dreamy cinnamon-caramel sauce made with cinnamon, sugar, butter, cream, and Southern Comfort.
 Yeah, that Southern Comfort.
 It’s sandwiched between my favorite pie crust recipe and a pecan streusel that’s so good you could eat it cold.
 But you won’t… because that would be weird.